• Skip to primary navigation

 The Key West Aquarium is located right next to Mallory Square in the heart of town.
 Originally built as an open-air aquarium in the 1930s, it is one of the oldest aquariums in Florida.
 Home to a variety of native sea life, the aquarium allows visitors to get a good view of sea turtles, tropical fish, sharks, and alligators.

 This aquarium is fairly small and took us about an hour to see everything.
 Educational talks and feedings occur every 30 minutes.
-The things teens will love most is the sharks!
+The thing teens will love most is the sharks!
 You can really get up close and personal with them at the Key West Aquarium.
 They have an open shark tank that you can literally fall into if not careful!

 Although we weren’t sure if he’d be too old, my son really enjoyed the aquarium.
 He especially liked being able to feed the stingrays and sharks.
 Younger kids will like the touch tanks and craft table.